kerenmitsue18/kerenmitsue18/README.md

 # Welcome to my reposities!
 I'm Keren, computer enginnering student from México.

-Computer technician and 8th semester student in Computer Engineering.
-I have participated in the realization of 3 articles, in the area of Artificial Intelligence; of which, two articles are published in an indexed journal.
+I graduated with a degree in Computer Engineering from Universidad Autónoma del Estado de México, with a graduation date in June 2024.".
+I have participated in the realization of 5 articles, in the area of Artificial Intelligence; of which, two articles are published in an indexed journal.
 I have knowledge in the programming languages Java, Python and C based on the different programming paradigms.
 In addition to a broad foundation in Databases and native web application development.

 <h3 align="center">A passionate on Machine Learning</h3>